-Betty, Midge and Rachel all satisfy different sides of the love-quadrilateral centrally angled toward Donald Draper, who paints himself this episode to be nothing more than a serial womanizer — and a bit of a sociopath.
+Betty, Midge and Rachel all satisfy different sides of Donald Draper’s selfish desires.
+However, “Babylon” shows him to be nothing more than a serial womanizer.
+And a bit of a sociopath.

-Betty — poor, sweet, innocent Betty — represents the perfect, storybook marriage.
-On the exterior, she and Don live the dream life.
-But the superficiality of it all is becoming clearer by the day.
-Their love is starting to feel hollow.
-Betty shows herself to be melancholic, even when pillow talking.
+Betty represents the perfect, storybook marriage.
+On the exterior, she and Don live the dream life, but the superficiality of it all is becoming clearer by the day.
+Betty seems to suffer from depression, even when pillow-talking.

-Midge, on the other hand, hasn’t been prominently featured, but she only serves one purpose: an outlet for Don to stick his Dick Whitman in.
-Yeah, she’s cool and free-spirited, but she’s by far the series’ most ineffective character.
-I think she was the one that said, “I want you to pull my hair, ravish me and leave me for dead”?
+On the other hand, Midge, who hasn’t been prominently featured, only serves one purpose: an outlet for Don to stick his Dick Whitman in.
+Sure, she’s cool and free-spirited, but she’s by far the series’ most ineffective character.
 Midge is out of place, and Don knows it.

-Don also knows that Rachel Menken, the smart, sophisticated Jewish girl, is the only one who can offer true love.
+Don also knows that Rachel Menken, the smart and sophisticated Jewish girl, is the only one who can offer true love.
 There is real emotion — a genuine, person to person connection — between them that can’t be found anywhere else.
 Rachel represents salvation, the chance to right all wrongs.